spring-projects/spring-webflow/readme.txt

 DIRECTORIES

-1. build-spring-webflow - Contains the build scripts needed to build all SWF projects.
+1. build-spring-webflow - Contains the metadata needed to build the SWF projects using spring-build.
-                          To build all, simply execute the 'dist' ant target.
+                          To build all projects, simply run 'ant' (v1.7 or >) in this directory.

+2. spring-build - A linked in SVN external to Spring's master build system.
+                  Used to power the build for all Spring projects.

-2. spring-binding - the data binding and mapping project, a Spring Web Flow driven internal library.
+3. spring-binding - the data binding and mapping project, a Spring Web Flow driven internal library.

-3. spring-webflow - The core Spring Web Flow project.
+4. spring-webflow - The Spring Web Flow project.
+Contains the Web Flow engine.

+5. spring-javscript - Spring's JavaScript abstraction framework, which includes Dojo integration.

+6. spring-faces - Spring's JavaServerFaces integration module, which includes Web Flow & JavaScript support.

-4. spring-webflow-samples - The Spring Web Flow sample applications, illustrating the framework in action.
+7. spring-webflow-samples - The Spring Web Flow sample applications, illustrating the framework in action.

 ARCHITECTURE DOCUMENTS